Scunnies/pands-problem-sheet/README.md

 This program counts the occurrences of the letter ‘e’ in a text file called Mobydick.txt containing the introduction and first chapter of the book by Herman Melville.

+The task requires that the filename is read in as an argument so to run this program enter `python .\letterCount.py mobydick.txt`.

-In order to read in the file as an argument from the command line I had to install the `sys` module.
+In order to read in a file as an argument from the command line I had to install the `sys` module.
 The sys module in Python provides various functions and variables that are used to manipulate different parts of the Python runtime environment.
 Using the `.argv` function I read in the file from the command line as an argument, read only.
-The first argument is the filename itself (lettercount.py) at position [0] and the second argument is the filename (mobydick.txt) at position [1].
+The first argument is the filename itself (lettercount.py) at position [0] and the second argument is the filename (mobydick.txt) at position `[1]`.

 For the purposes of the exercise I assumed that all instances of the letter ‘e’ should be counted, both uppercase and lowercase and accordingly had to specify both in my code.